satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-We would like to thank Matthew Goodman, Yaroslav Halchenko, Barrett Klein, Kim Lumbard, Fernando Perez, Jean-Baptiste Poline, Elizabeth Sublette and the reviewers for their helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[i] <#cmnt9>`_`\  as well as the NIMH for their support via R01 grant MH084029.
+We would like to thank Matthew Goodman, Yaroslav Halchenko, Barrett Klein, Kim Lumbard, Fernando Perez, Jean-Baptiste Poline, Elizabeth Sublette and the Frontiers reviewers for their helpful comments.
+Arno Klein would like to thank Deepanjana and
+Ellora,\ :sup:``[i] <#cmnt9>`_`\  as well as the NIMH for their support via R01 grant MH084029.
 Brian Avants acknowledges ARRA funding from the National Library of Medicine via award HHSN276201000492p.

 --------------